changeworld/azure-docs.pl-pl/articles/machine-learning/team-data-science-process/spark-advanced-data-exploration-modeling.md

     SELECT * from tmp_results

-Oto kod do wykreślenia danych za pomocą serwera Jupyter.
+Poniżej przedstawiono kod, do wykreślenia danych za pomocą serwera programu Jupyter.

     # RUN THE CODE LOCALLY ON THE JUPYTER SERVER AND IMPORT LIBRARIES
     %%local